 There are no controlled airspace volumes (based at the SFC or starting higher) within 2nm laterally of this site.
-The nearest controlled airspace laterally is the Gatineau Class E Control Zone 5.13nm west.
-Controlled airspace vertically over this site is based at 1500' above sea level (MSL)
+The nearest controlled airspace laterally is 20nm northwest (CYXU Class D CZ) Controlled airspace vertically over the site is the Southern Ontario Control Area Extension based at 2500'MSL.

-- 1. To determine the maximum permissible RPAS altitude above ground level, subtract site elevation (347'MSL) from the airspace altitude (1500'MSL) which equals 1153' AGL.
-Rounded down to 1100'AGL which is the base of controlled airspace. - 2.
-RPA are required to remain 500' below the base of any overlying controlled airspace, however MAAC may apply a reduced vertical distance of 100' in this instance, therefore the highest approvable altitude for MAAC RPAS is 1000'AGL.
+- 1. To determine the maximum permissible RPAS altitude above ground level, subtract site elevation (853'msl) from the base of controlled airspace (2500'asl) which equals 1647'AGL and round down the base of controlled airspace is 1600'AGL. - 2.
+RPA are required to remain 500' below the base of any overlying controlled airspace, however MAAC can apply a reduction below Class E CAE airspace of 100' therefore MAAC RPA operations may be conducted up to 1500'AGL at this site.